mrchaosbude/TwitchDropsMiner-/README.md

 When the upstream client stops on its own without a shutdown request (for example after a mined drop triggers an unexpected exit), the wrapper keeps the session alive by restarting the miner automatically after a short delay.
+It also retries automatically when Twitch returns a transient GraphQL service error so a momentary API outage no longer stops the miner for good.
 If a fatal condition such as a captcha requirement occurs, it still surfaces the error and exits so you can intervene, but normal mining continues unattended when Twitch finishes a campaign or cycles the active drop list.

 ### Pictures: